elbaulp/elbaulp.github.io/ampp/nueva-guia-the-top-10-reports-for-managing-vulnerabilities.md

 main-class: "misc"
 color: "#61B38D"
 ---
-[<amp-img alt="The Top 10 Reports for Managing Vulnerabilities" src="/assets/img/2013/07/The-Top-10-Reports-for-Managing-Vulnerabilities.jpg" width="250px" height="301px" />][1]
+[<amp-img layout="responsive" alt="The Top 10 Reports for Managing Vulnerabilities" src="/assets/img/2013/07/The-Top-10-Reports-for-Managing-Vulnerabilities.jpg" width="250px" height="301px" />][1]

 This free guide covers the key aspects of the vulnerability management lifecycle and shows you what reports today&#8217;s best-in-class organizations are using to reduce risks on their network infrastructure.